daniyal-ahmed10/daniyal-ahmed10/README.md

 🔨 Experienced in C++ and Python

-🧩 Passionate about creating propjects that solve real world problems while expanding my knowledge.
+🧩 Passionate about creating projects that solve real world problems while expanding my knowledge.

 🌐 Currently building a Premier League Prediction model that forecasts match outcomes and team standings.